miraledev/miraledev/README.md

 # mirale -- the best hacker to ever exist

-I make stuff mostly in javascript when im bored, mostly for discord rn
+I make stuff mostly in javascript when im bored, mostly for discord rn.
+I'm also learning about pentesting!

 ### Languages mostly used